 The great thing about WooCommerce Product Table is that it can be used for all sorts of different types of WooCommerce products, not only audio files.

-Basically, no matter if you want to sell physical CD's or digital products, the plugin will cope.
+Basically, no matter if you want to sell physical CDs or digital products, the audio plugin store will cope.
 It all comes down to the configuration.

 This is what you should do to use WooCommerce Product Table for a WooCommerce audio store: